 Renaissance values and prioritizes professional development.
 Over the course of the school year teachers participate in a variety of professional development initiatives.
 This includes professional development related to: content area, supporting English learners, and integrating technology into the classroom.
 In addition Renaissance teachers collaborate regularly over the course of the school year.
 This includes weekly grade-level and monthly content area collaboration.
-First and second year teachers are supported by an instructional coach and coaching support is available to veteran teachers upon request.
 The Renaissance administrators are intentional about spending time in classrooms and providing teachers with feedback and support.